 Pine Lakes Golf Course5603 Granddaddy Drive, Myrtle Beach, SC 29577

-(Updated Apr 1, 2014) - "The Granddaddy" is in good shape and ready for Spring play
+(Updated Sep 2, 2014) - "The Granddaddy" is healing well from Summer maintenence and should be ready for Fall play soon

 Read the Course Reviews! ▼